Dzierzan/OpenSA/README.md

 - open source,
 - multiplayer,
+- Windows, macOS and Linux support,
 - support of HD resolutions,
 - seamless zooming in and out,
-- ability to queue units,
 - rally points,
 - units controlled by player are less likely to wander than units controlled by AI,
 - advanced map editor with the ability of creating own missions with objectives,